 ServerNameShareName or use 192.168.1.xxx ( VPN Server IP Address)

-Hope After Read this you will well aware about how to setup vpn on windows 10.
+Hope After Reading this you will well aware about how to setup VPN on windows 10.
 And configure for client side access.
-Have any query, suggestion feel free to comment bellow.
+Have any query, suggestion feel free to comment below.
+Also, Read How to configure and setup FTP server on Windows 10 version 1803.